hypemarks/tint-privacy-policy/policy.md

 * to help us develop our service offerings – we use information about your use of our services to measure interest in various features and plan enhancements or new features, and to improve user experience;

-* to communicate with you as part of our marketing efforts – we use contract information and information about your use of our services to send you communications about our products or services, or related topics that we think you may find of interest
+* to communicate with you as part of our marketing efforts – we use contract information and information about your use of our services to send you communications about our products or services, or related topics that we think you may find interesting

 # Data Integrity

-We process personal information only for the purposes for which it was collected and in accordance with this Privacy Statement.
+We process personal information only for the purposes for which it was collected and in accordance with this Privacy Policy.
 We regularly review our data collection, storage, and processing practices to ensure that we only collect, store, and process the minimum personal information needed for the purpose collected.
 We take reasonable steps to ensure that the personal information that we process is accurate, complete, and current, but we depend on our account users to update or correct their personal data whenever necessary.

 # Requests to access, amend, delete or restrict the use of your personal data

-Please send us a request at privacy@filestack.com if you would like to know what personal data we have about you, or would like us to correct inaccurate data, delete your personal data, or restrict the use of your personal data.
+Please send us a request at privacy@tintup.com if you would like to know what personal data we have about you, or would like us to correct inaccurate data, delete your personal data, or restrict the use of your personal data.
 We commit to responding to your request promptly and honoring your reasonable requests.
 We will comply with all applicable legal requirements related to your requests, but please note that we are not required by law to delete or restrict the use of your data in a way that prevents us from complying with our legal obligations to our customer or that interferes with our reasonable record keeping as necessary to demonstrate compliance with our contracts and applicable law.

 #### Additional Information for California Visitors, Account Users

 In addition to our commitments stated above, if our collection of personal information about you for our business purposes is covered by the California Consumer Privacy Act you have the have certain rights under that law.

 You may request disclosure of the following specific information:
-* the categories of personal information as well as the specific pieces of personal information that we have collected about you for our business purposes over the prior 12 months:
+* the categories of personal information as well as the specific pieces of personal information that we have collected about you for our business purposes over the prior 12 months,

 * the categories of sources from which we have collected that personal information,